scala/docs.scala-lang/sips/pending/_posts/2015-6-18-repeated-byname.md

 disqus: true

 vote-status: dormant
-vote-text: Looking for a new author.
+vote-text: Looking for a new owner.
 This proposal needs to be updated according to the <a href="https://www.youtube.com/watch?v=hrxp4PGbi6s">SIP meeting in November 2016</a>.
 ---

 **By: Martin Odersky**